Enjoy the Benefits of Friendship

+I am going to date myself here, but oh, well!
 For as long as I can remember I love movies about friendship from The Wizard of Oz to ET, to my all time favorite, Beaches with Bette Midler.
-In 2002, the hot movie of the summer was The Divine Secrets of the Ya-Ya Sisterhood based on the book authored by Rebecca Wells.
+Back in 2002, the hot movie of the summer was The Divine Secrets of the Ya-Ya Sisterhood based on the book authored by Rebecca Wells.
 My women friends were abuzz with talk of the sisterhood and their story of friendship.

 We agreed that viewing the movie, featuring Sandra Bullock, was enriched by first reading the original novel.
 Wells’ story has two main themes.
 First, it is about long-term friendship, like being tight girlfriends.
 Second, it is about generational pain and misunderstanding between a mother and her daughter.

 We loved this emotionally-laden chick flick while male critics did not.
 One critic described the script as excessively sentimental and the characters as self-indulging women.

 So are our years-long girlfriends’ gatherings focused on vanity topics?
 Not in the least; we never splurged on Friends Forever pins.
 Our friendship goals were support, care, and acknowledgment.